kaz-utashiro/sdif/docs/index.md

 - **--width**=_width_, **-W** _width_

     Use width as a width of output listing.
 Default width is 80.
-If the standard error is assinged to a terminal, the width is taken from it if possible.
+If the standard error is assigned to a terminal, the width is taken from it if possible.

 - **--number**, **-n**